xyzst/useful-react-snippets/README.md

         - Functional component that returns `props.children`
       - In react 16.x, there are `<React.Fragment>`
     - Higher order components
+      - Convention: prefix with `With`
+      - In hocs, can add error handling, custom styling ..

 ### HTTP Requests